 - Mold that seems to appear for no reason

 We can help you determine if your insurance company is responsible for the damage and repair.

-We know many of the tricks insurance companies use to underpay or deny claims.
+We know the tricks insurance companies use to underpay or deny claims.
 Moreover, anything you say may be used against you.
 You need someone on your side.
 Contact us for a free consultation before you go any further with your insurance company.